 Zucchini Stuffed with Ricotta (Zucchine Ripiene con Ricotta)

-In this Calabrian dish, zucchini are stuffed with pecorino and ricotta—flecked with oregano and mint, they are equally good hot or room temperature.
+In this dish, zucchini are stuffed with the twin stars of Calabrian cheese making: pecorino and ricotta.
+Flecked with tomato and mint, they are equally good eaten hot or at room temperature.

 - 6 medium zucchini (about 2 lbs.), halved lengthwise